Press TV: Support for Press TV

 In 2009, responding to Peter Wilby, Dominic Lawson and other critics, Mehdi Hasan, writing for the New Statesman, argued that "engaging with Iran, no matter who is in charge in Tehran, is a prerequisite for peace and progress in the region.
 The very fact that Press TV is Iranian-owned makes it the ideal English-language platform on which to do so."

+American conspiracy theorist James Fetzer, whose views have often been featured by Press TV and Fars News, has stated that "Press TV, along with RT and Sputnik News, have become the gold standard for reporting on international events and developments".